A Survey of Constraint Formulations in Safe Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning (RL, \cite{sutton1998reinforcement}) is a powerful paradigm for solving sequential decision-making problems through evaluation and improvement, which has made significant progress in many fields such as games \citep{mnih2015human,silver2016mastering}, robotics \citep{levine2016end}, and recommendation systems \citep{afsar2022reinforcement}.
+Reinforcement learning (RL, \citep{sutton1998reinforcement}) is a powerful paradigm for solving sequential decision-making problems through evaluation and improvement, which has made significant progress in many fields such as games \citep{mnih2015human,silver2016mastering,wurman2022outracing}, robotics \citep{levine2016end}, data center cooling~\citep{li2019transforming}, finance~\citep{hambly2023recent}, recommendation systems \citep{afsar2022reinforcement}, and healthcare~\citep{yu2021reinforcement}.
 Recently, particular attention has been paid to RL for its use in the fine-tuning of large language models (LLMs) under the name of reinforcement learning from human feedback (RLHF, \cite{ouyang2022training}).
-RL is a general concept that can be used in many domains and has been spreading to various disciplines as a useful tool.
+RL is a general concept that can be employed in many domains and has been spreading to various disciplines as a useful paradigm.

-When applying RL to real problems, \textit{safety} is an essential requirement \citep{amodei2016concrete}.
-Promising areas for safe RL applications include robotics~\citep{pham2018optlayer}, autonomous driving~\citep{shalev2016safe}, and medical care~\citep{jia2020safe}, and so onL4D.
+When applying RL to real-world problems, \textit{safety} is an essential requirement \citep{amodei2016concrete}.
+Thus, \textit{safe RL} has been actively studied in recent years so that the benefits of RL are realized while minimizing negative safety issues.
+Promising areas for safe RL applications include robotics~\citep{pham2018optlayer}, autonomous driving~\citep{shalev2016safe}, healthcare~\citep{jia2020safe}, and many others.
 An emerging and crucial use case of safe RL involves refining LLMs using RLHF to align with human preferences.
-It is critical to prevent harmful outputs (e.g., toxicity, discrimination) while maintaining utility, which is called Safe RLHF~\citep{dai2023safe}.
-As such, \textit{safe RL} has been an active topic in artificial intelligence, which has been studied both theoretically and practically.
+Specifically, it is critical to prevent harmfulness or bias (e.g., toxicity, discrimination) while maintaining the helpfulness of the generated sentences.
+For example, Safe RLHF~\citep{dai2023safe} is a representative approach to balance such a tradeoff. \textit{Safe RL} is an active area of research in artificial intelligence, with extensive theoretical and practical investigations aimed at developing RL systems that exhibit safe and reliable behavior.

-Safe RL is a broad concept with different formulations for the different aspects of real-world safety-critical problems. \citet{garcia2015comprehensive} provided a survey of safe RL and categorized its optimization criteria into four groups: 1) the constrained criterion~\citep{geibel2006reinforcement}, 2) the worst-case criterion~\citep{heger1994consideration}, 3) the risk-sensitive criterion~\citep{borkar2002q}, and 4) others (e.g., \textit{r-squared} and \textit{value-at-risk}).
-This paper focuses on the constrained criterion of safe RL.
-It is a growing and powerful group of methods that maximize the expected cumulative reward under safety constraints.
+Safe RL is inherently a broad concept with different formulations for the different aspects of real-world safety-critical problems. \citet{garcia2015comprehensive} provided an eminent survey of safe RL and categorized its optimization criteria into four groups: 1) constrained criteron~\citep{geibel2006reinforcement}, 2) worst-case criteron~\citep{heger1994consideration}, 3) risk-sensitive criteron~\citep{borkar2002q}, and 4) others (e.g., \textit{r-squared, value-at-risk}).
+This paper focuses on the constrained criterion of safe RL as a growing and powerful group of methods to optimize policies under safety constraints.